Maps4HTML/MapML.js/README.md

 See [CONTRIBUTING](https://github.com/Maps4HTML/MapML.js/blob/main/CONTRIBUTING.md#contributing-to-mapml) for details, but generally:

 0. Join our [Community Group](https://www.w3.org/community/wp-login.php?redirect_to=%2Fcommunity%2Fmaps4html%2Fjoin)
-1. Fork it!
+1. Discuss your proposed changes or requirements in a GitHub issue in maps4html organization
+2. Once agreement is reached on your ideas, fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+3. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
+4. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+6. Submit a pull request :D
+7. Iterate as required.

 ## History

-TODO: Write history
+The idea of standardizing maps in the web platform arose from discussions at a W3C linking spatial data workshop in 2014.
+A second online workshop focused on maps for the web was held in 2020, and from the latter, many detailed requirements for maps on the web were presented.
+The MapML polyfill attempts to track and implement these (evolving) requirements, with the intent being to eventually fully specify and the requirements of web map users as an update to the HTML Living Standard, implemented by browsers.

 ## Credits